After drawing out his cash.

-- In one episode of I Dream of Jeannie, Jeannie magics up some expensive treasures to show off for some random guy who knocks on the door.
+- Jeannie magics up some expensive treasures to show off for some random guy who knocks on the door.
 This random guy, of course, turns out to be an IRS Agent.

-- In another one, Roger manages to have Jeannie as his servant.
+- Roger manages to have Jeannie as his servant.
 Tony manages to take a picture of him in front of his brand-new house and gets Dr. Bellows and the general suspicious about where the money came from.